-Keon Coleman vs Tee Higgins: Who Should You Start?
+Keon Coleman vs Tee Higgins: The Full Breakdown

 Deciding between Keon Coleman and Tee Higgins is a common lineup dilemma for fantasy managers.
-The Buffalo Bills wide receiver put up 6.4 PPG in 2025 over 13 games; Tee Higgins of the Cincinnati Bengals averaged 12.1 in 15.
-A 5.7-point margin that could shift on any given week.
+The Buffalo Bills wide receiver put up 7.0 PPG in 2025 over 12 games; Tee Higgins of the Cincinnati Bengals averaged 12.1 in 15.
+A 5.1-point margin that could shift on any given week.

 Target volume is the story here.
 Tee Higgins saw 98 targets in 2025, while Keon Coleman drew 59.
 That workload gap usually translates into a higher weekly floor for Tee Higgins, even in weeks where Keon Coleman posts the bigger ceiling game.
 Consistency-minded managers lean toward target share; boom-bust managers chase the upside.